DanielMendesSensei/Spycat-FE/README.md

 ---

-*Built with ❤️ using Next.js, TypeScript, and modern web technologies.*
+*Built using Next.js, TypeScript, and modern web technologies.*